Colón, Panama Port Guide

 What to Pack

-• A light rain jacket or umbrella during the rainy season
+- A light rain jacket, especially if visiting during the rainy season.

 Heads Up

-Be aware of your surroundings and keep personal belongings secure, as pickpocketing can occur in crowded areas.
-It's also wise to confirm taxi fares before starting your journey.
+Be cautious of your belongings in crowded areas, as pickpocketing can occur.
+It's also wise to confirm taxi fares before starting your journey to avoid misunderstandings.